GRealesM/GRMwebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm a Research associate (aka.
+Postdoc) at [Chris Wallace's](https://chr1swallace.github.io) group at Cambridge Institute of Therapeutic Immunology & Infectious Disease (CITIID), where I develop and apply statistical techniques to better understand the genetic basis of immune-mediated diseases, and how they're connected, using data from genome-wide association studies (GWAS).
+I am also interested in population genetics and evolution, and in exploiting computers' capabilities to answer biological questions.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.